dalonsoa/scientific_computing/README.md

-# scientific_computing
+# Scientific Computing
-Materials, examples and exercises for the SRUK Scientific Computing course
+Materials, examples and exercises for the SRUK Scientific Computing course.